Georgios Georgiadis (footballer, born 1987): Doxa Drama

-On 31 January 2018, he signed with Football League club Doxa Dramas.
+On 31 January 2018, he signed with Football League club Doxa Drama.

 Keşla

 On 12 September 2018, he signed with Azerbaijani football club Keşla FK that currently plays in the Azerbaijan Premier League.

 Elazığspor

 On the last day of the January transfer market 2019, Georgiadis was one of 22 players on two hours, that signed for Turkish club Elazığspor. had been placed under a transfer embargo but managed to negotiate it with the TFF First League, leading to them going on a mad spree of signing and registering a load of players despite not even having a permanent manager in place.
 In just two hours, they managed to snap up a record 22 players - 12 coming in on permanent contracts and a further 10 joining on loan deals until the end of the season.

 International career

 After his impressive performances at Panserraikos Georgiadis was called up to the Greece national football team for a friendly match against Austria in November 2010 where he made his debut.